sndwvs/xradio/README.md

 # How to use this

-You need to specify one or two regulators for the xr819's 1.8v and 3.3v supplies in your device tree.
-(for example, at: `.../linux_sources/linux-4.12-rc5/arch/arm/boot/dts/sun8i-h2-plus-orangepi-zero.dts`)

 To use this driver with armbian add a couple of lines to sun8i-h2-plus-orangepi-zero.dts (e.g. by adding a corresponding git diff to a userpatch):

 ```